Coterm Funding and Financial Aid

 Graduate tuition rules apply to coterms in their 13th quarter or when they accept graduate aid – whichever comes first.
 Graduate students may enroll in and pay for 8-10 units or 11-18 units each quarter; students who enroll in 19 or more units per quarter are charged on a per-unit basis.
 Engineering graduate tuition for 11 or more units is more expensive than undergraduate full tuition.

-RA/TA funding includes both salary and tuition, linked to a quarterly work commitment – very different from undergraduate research or course funding.
-Departments usually provide simple explanations in their graduate handbooks.
-(A 20-hour or “full” assistantship pays approximately $10,900 per quarter plus 8-10 units; a 10-hour assistantship pays half that salary and half that tuition.)
+RA/TA funding includes both salary and tuition, linked to a quarterly work commitment.
+Departments usually provide simple explanations in their graduate handbooks about these positions.
+In 2022-2023, a 20-hour or full assistantship pays approximately $12,054 per quarter plus 8-10 units; a 10-hour assistantship pays half that salary and half that tuition.